SINHA-DIKSHA32/plagarism-detection/README.md

-# Plagarism Detection System using (project based learning)
+# Plagiarism Detection System using (project based learning)
 The plagiarism detection system was successfully developed to identify textual similarities between multiple documents using a combination of a c-based backend and a web-based frontend interface. the system performs efficient string